-Financial viability or sustainability is critical to allow the maintenance of existing assets and expansion of electricity access and services.
-Strong financial viability improves the utility's credit worthiness, which in turn allows the utility to attract new investments to the sector thanks to greater surety of return on investment.
-The performance index measures financial viability as a percentage of the ratio of the revenue-expenditure gap to the revenue of the power utility.
+Financial viability or sustainability is critical to allow the utility to maintain existing assets, fund expansion of electricity access, and improve service delivery.
+Strong financial viability improves the utility's credit worthiness, which in turn allows it to attract new investments to the sector thanks to greater surety of return on investment.
+We measure the Financial Viability indicator as a percentage of the ratio of the revenue-expenditure gap to the revenue of the power utility.
 It is indexed with respect to the most financially viable African utility included in this study.